 To shave, or not to shave – that is the question.
 Actually, the question isn’t whether or not to shave – because a freshly shaven face is one of the most refreshing feelings in the world – but rather, what to shave with.

-On one end of the spectrum, you’ve got “dry shaving” – something which can be comfortably accomplished only with the aid of a high quality electric shaver.
+On one end of the spectrum, you’ve got “dry shaving” – something which can be comfortably accomplished only with the aid of a top rated men’s shaver.
 On the other side of things, there’s “wet” shaving.
 It gets its distinction through the use of a cushioning, lubricating medium – typically, foam, gel or oil – which sits between your face and your shaving tool of choice.

 The great thing about wet shaving is that it appeals to both traditionalists – think “cut-throat” straight razors and double-edged safety razors – as well as the technologically inclined, which would rather use a highly engineered, multi-bladed, motorized shaving device to mow their morning stubble down.